 Mr. Drassal joined BYSO in 2007 as a violin coach, became Cadet String Orchestra conductor in 2010, and became Premiere Orchestra conductor in 2013.
 Contact Mr. Drassal at email@example.com.

 Mollie Ewing holds a Bachelor of Music Education degree and a Master of Educational Leadership degree from the University of Portland.
 She taught orchestra in the Issaquah School District from 2001 to 2010 and is currently teaching orchestra at Risdon Middle School in the Renton School District.

-Mrs. Ewing is a freelance adjudicator and clinician for the Bellevue and Lake Washington School Districts and has been a guest conductor for both the Elementary and Junior High Honor Orchestras in the Lake Washington School District and for the Olympic Music Educators Association.
+Mrs. Ewing is a freelance adjudicator and clinician for school districts around the region and has been a guest conductor for both the Elementary and Junior High Honor Orchestras in the Lake Washington School District and for the Olympic Music Educators Association.
 Previously, she performed and toured the United States with many Northwest indie bands as an electric violinist.
 She continues to perform on both violin and viola with various local string quartets.

 Mrs. Ewing joined BYSO as a coach in 2001 and became Debut String Orchestra conductor in 2012.
 Contact Mrs. Ewing at firstname.lastname@example.org.